vereis/blog/apps/blog/priv/posts/20250630140400_simple_elixir_optimization.md

 What this boils down to is that if you try to access a variable in the surrounding scope, it will be copied into the process's memory space, which can lead to performance issues if you're accessing large data structures.

-I accidentally ran into this by trying to parallelize a function that was reading data out of a "lifed" map for fast lookups.
-The map was large, and the act of copying it into each process's memory space was caused our BEAM instances to run out of memory.
+I accidentally ran into this by trying to parallelize a function that was reading data out of a "lifted" map for fast lookups.
+The map was large, and the act of copying it into each process's memory space caused our BEAM instances to run out of memory.

-This is a common footgun, and thankfully, Elixir provides a simple way to avoid this.
+This is a common footgun.
+Thankfully, Elixir provides a simple way to avoid this.

 ### ETS Tables